TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 4/2 Timothy 4.22.md

 ---

-The Lord be with thy spirit.
+The Lord Jesus Christ be with your spirit.
 Grace be with you.
+Amen.